coopcycle/coopcycle-docs/docs/_admin/deliveries/pricing.md

    <span class="badge badge-primary">FORMAT:</span> <span>This often is a price that is a simple price per point that reflets an average that both sides agree is equitable.
 The client likely uses an excel to upload their large list of tasks. <span>

 ---
+## First Steps
+The first thing you need to do is think carefully about how you want to charge your client.
+As about their needs in detail so that you make a complete rule, and don't have to remake it a week after starting service in order to account for something they forgot to mention.
+Remember, a price rule really is made up of a series of rules in the `Pricing` page, rules that base themselves on characteristics like kilometers or time that are built off of the configurations you make of `Time slots`, `Packages` and `Zones`.

+Given this, first think about the geographic realities of this delivery.
+Are there zones in your city that are easier to pass between than others?
+What natural barriers are there that impede delivery?

+Think about the types of packages they will be giving you.
+Should you differentiate between a 5kg box and a 10kg box or can you use an average of the two to make a standard price?

+Think about the time requirements.
+Do you want to incentivize them economically to program deliveries for the next day instead of immedaitely?
+Or do you prefer immedaite and more expensive deliveries?
+How do their deliveries fit into your existing workflow?
+You can offer delivery windows of 15 minutes, or the entire morning, or you can offer both and charge differently.

+Once you have thought about these factors and created some zones, package lists, and delivery time slots, **now** you are ready to make your first pricing rule.

+---

 ## Create a custom pricing
 1. From the top menu go to `Deliveries`